AlexFrost4u/Rick-And-Morty/README.md

 `gradle dependencyUpdates` - check and out updates

-Project was developed in internship project at Ronast IT
+Project was developed in internship project at Ronas IT

-Design was provided by company [Ronas IT](https://www.ronasit.com)
+Design was provided by company[Ronas IT](https://www.ronasit.com)